orderfromchaos19/orderfromchaos.github.io/index.md

 ---
-layout: default
+layout: home
-title: ""
+title: Rahul’s Thinking Ground
 ---

-# Rahul’s Thinking Ground

 _Exploring strategy, analytics, transformation, and all things that move markets and minds._